 Greater Dublin Drainage

-A new regional wastewater treatment facility and associated infrastructure to serve Dublin and parts of Kildare and Meath.
+Greater Dublin Drainage (GDD) is a project to develop a new regional wastewater treatment facility and associated infrastructure to serve north Dublin and parts of the surrounding counties of Kildare and Meath.

 As our population and economy grows, so too does the volume of wastewater.
 The amount of wastewater generated in greater Dublin is projected to increase by over 50% in the period to 2050.
 We must collect and treat this wastewater so that the treated water can be safely returned to the environment.